Introduction

 Proxmox Access

 The Proxmox remote access step is the same as when deploying an ESXi server.
-Choose who can connect to the Proxmox server.
+Choose who can connect to the Proxmox server interface.

-Select White Listed IPs from the drop-down menu and add the IPs or IP ranges to limit the access.
+Select White Listed IPs from the dropdown menu and add the IPs or IP ranges to limit access.
 If you do not want any restrictions, select the Allow anyone to connect option.

-If you chose to have public access, the public interface is a part of the bridge interface and the configuration is matched with the Proxmox default installation.
+If you choose to have public access, the public interface is a part of the bridge interface, and the configuration is matched with the Proxmox default installation.

 Note: Refer to How to Connect to a Server Using the BMC Remote Console Feature to learn more about remotely accessing your servers.

-The Public SSH Key section shows the default user account information depending on the the selected OS.
-Select the first field to choose a saved public SSH key from the list, if you have any.
+The Public SSH Key section shows the default user account information depending on the selected OS.
+Click the first field to choose a saved public SSH key from the list if you have added it previously in the SSH Keys Management section of the BMC portal.

 To assign a new public SSH key to the server you are deploying, select the + button and paste the key in the field.
-Select the same button again if you want to add multiple public SSH keys.
+Select the same button again to add multiple public SSH keys.

 When your server boots up, SSH will be set up and ready to use, except for ESXi servers.

-The user root is disabled by default for Linux.
+The user root is disabled by default for Linux systems.

-When you choose a Linux-based server, the Cloud Init step is visible on the Instance Details page.
+When you choose a Linux-based server, the Cloud Init step is visible on the Configure Instance screen.

-Select the checkbox if you want to add a custom script to the cloud-init configuration.
+Select the checkbox to add a custom script to the cloud-init configuration if desired.

 Paste the user-data content in the text field to apply the configuration on the first system reboot.
 Refer to the Cloud-init article for more information.